City Homicide: Main cast

 Detective Senior Constable Nick Buchanan (John Adam, 44 episodes, seasons 3–5) is a member of the Homicide squad.
 Nick is a later addition to the current team, first introduced in the season three episode "Thai Takeaway", but has worked in Homicide before, and was friends with Simon and Matt before joining the team.
 He also worked undercover with Jennifer before she joined Homicide, a fact which is unknown to the rest of the squad until late in season four.
 Nick is shown to be a highly competent detective, but his reputation is left in tatters after corruption allegations in season five.

 Detective Senior Constable Rhys Levitt (Ryan O'Kane, 21 episodes, seasons 4–5) is the newest addition to the team.
 A direct replacement for both Simon and Matt (after he becomes a sergeant), Rhys is a well-educated but inexperienced officer.
 He holds a Master's in psychology from Oxford University, which brings about his nickname "Oxford", and his job in Homicide is his first-ever position in the police force.
 It is later revealed that Rhys is the nephew of Waverley, leading to many members of the team coming to the conclusion that Rhys exerted influence over his aunt to get him the prestigious position.
 Rhys does later prove himself a skilled detective and a very loyal member of the team, although is next to useless in any sort of physical situation.
 He has an affair with Allie in season four, but this quickly ends for the sake of their careers.

 Commander Bernice Waverley (Noni Hazlehurst, 77 episodes, seasons 1–5) is the undisputed boss of Homicide.
 She began as the Superintendent of Homicide; however, in season two this position was jeopardised by corruption charges that were brought about by the brother of a former police officer who committed suicide after Waverley refused him a pension payout.
 Although the accusations were proven to be false, the brother's final revenge on Waverley involved killing her son, in the season two finale.
-After this debacle, Waverley returned to Homicide as the Senior Sergeant in season three after Stanley went on extended leave, with her Superintendent position being filled by Terry Jarvis.
-After Stanley returned to his old job, Bernice was later promoted above Jarvis to become the Commander of Crime, a position which necessitated her becoming less involved in day-to-day Homicide operations.
+Waverley takes time off to recover and then returns to Homicide to fill Stanley's role, under Jarvis, while he is on extended leave.
+Once Stanley returns, Waverley is once again promoted above Jarvis to become the Commander of Crime, a position which necessitated her becoming less involved in day-to-day Homicide investigations.